melkinsgit/ElkinsMusicSchool/README.md

  -- view a student's schedule
  -- view a teacher's schedule

 There are no known bugs that you need to be aware of, but not all user input is validated so there may be a few weak spots.
+Also, since the program creates the database, but doesn't have a way to check if it exists, so if you run it multiple times without dropping the musicschool schema/database in mySQL, the program will attempt to create the DB and give the standard console error message that the database already exists.

 To run this program:
 1) download the code from this Github repository